2019 Happy Hour for the Hungry

-Saturday October 7 is the 2017 seventh annual Campaign to End Hunger event.
-Your donation of $20 each person helps underwrite the costs and distribution of the foods, and our programs to help the poor.
+Saturday October 6 is the 2018 eighth annual Campaign to End Hunger event.
+Your donation of $25 for each person helps underwrite the costs and distribution of the foods, and our programs to help the poor.
 Click here to navigate to the sign up page.

-House of Mercy is hosting a day-long “drive-thru” on Thursday, June 8 “Do More 24” Day.
+House of Mercy is hosting a day-long “drive-thru,” the time is yet to be announced.
 People will purchase a new package of underwear, any type, any size, any gender, and drive through the parking lot to throw them into a big bin.
 There will be friendly volunteers there to accept the donations, and provide a tax receipt, if required.